davenuman/exifcommit/README.md

 2.  **Run `exifcommit`:**

     ```bash
-    exifcommit Hawaii.jpg
+    exifcommit Hawaii
     ```

     This will:
-    *   Search for files with "Hawaii.jpg" in their name within `~/Pictures` and the current directory.
+    *   Search for files with "Hawaii" in their name within `~/Pictures` and the current directory.
     *   Create a temporary file and open it in your editor.
 The file might look something like this (contents are illustrative):

         ```